 For even more detailed advice and suggestions on how to make sure you review mistakes in a way that improves your score, read my article on that very topic.

-2. Practice under realistic conditions.
-Don't neglect to do timed reading sections as well as full-length practice tests, so you can get used to switching from Reading to other subject areas and back to Reading again.
+#2: Practice under realistic conditions.
+Don't neglect to do timed Reading sections as well as full-length practice tests, so you can get used to conserving your energy while still performing at a high level on Reading questions.

 Interested in adding some tutoring to your test prep?
 PrepScholar Tutors might be right for you.